Aptomi/k8s-app-engine/README_DEMO.md

     - John's service relies on Frank's service analytics-pipeline
       - and it contains additional components for reading/processing/visualizing messages from twitter stream
     - John offers twitter-stats in 2 contexts as well
-      - for analytics_ops_team (who control production instance)
+      - for it ops (who control production instance)
           - for them the service will run in cluster-us-east. same as Frank's
-      - for development (who will
+      - for developers
           - for them the service will run in cluster-us-west
-          - but every developer
+          - but when they request an instance, every developer will get its own instance of twitter-stats
+          - as opposed to sharing it

-    - enabled = true in Frank/analytics_pipeline/service.analytics_pipeline.yaml
+    - enabled = true in John/twitter_stats/service.twitter_stats.yaml
     - Show UI - audit log
     - Show UI - delta picture
     - New service definition has been published to aptomi